icearla16-hub/bcog-final_project/README.md

 _—as a bunny.
 It's casually chewing on a piece of grass, looking so unbothered that you almost feel like it's mocking you.
 With a sigh of relief, you continue on your way._

 You're on the run after stealing the local dictatorship's crown jewels.
 As the guards close in behind you, there's only one thing standing between you and freedom: the infamous forest surrounding the kingdom.
 Make it through, and you're home free—the jewels are enough to pay your debts and establish the life of your dreams.
-Get caught, however, and the rest of your days become a nightmare.
+Get caught, however, and the rest of your days will become a nightmare.
 With only your wits to guide you, what will your fate be?

 ## What is our project about?
 Our project is a choose-your-own-adventure personality test.
 Users face situations within the storyline, and their decisions inform the path they take through the forest, culminating in a unique ending that reveals something about their personality.